Traubert/UD_Akkadian-RIAO/index.md

 ### Tags

 *In this Akkadian treebank, 13 universal tags have been used.
 The tags AUX, INTJ, PUNCT, SYM are not used.
 ---
 **Instruction**: Specify any unused tags.
 Explain what words are tagged as PART.
 Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
 Include links to language-specific tag definitions if any.

 ---

-### Features
+### Nominal Features

 *Number has 2 possible values: Sing and Plur.

+### Verbal Features

+*In this treebank, mood has 4 possible values: Ind(icative), Imp(erative), Precative, Prohibitive.
 ---
 **Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
 Describe other noteworthy features.
 Include links to language-specific feature definitions if any.